How Will HFSS Regulations Affect Your Point Of Sale Displays?

 Ideas to replace your HFSS promotions

-With unhealthy foods being relegated to hiding mid-aisle, there are many more opportunities to try promoting completely different product ranges.
+With unhealthy foods being relegated to hiding mid-aisle, take the opportunity to try promoting completely different product ranges.
 It's not just sweet treats that encourage impulse purchases.
 Healthy snacks and drinks do too, when marketed and merchandised effectively.
 Sugarfree gum also works well, as do gift cards.
-If every customer bought an extra item at checkout, you would certainly see a positive uplift in your sales figures.

 Bottled water is the most popular option among consumers as an alternative to unhealthy snacks at the point of sale.
 Fruit snacks and nuts come in second and third [4].
 Small electronics such as batteries and headphones are also a good choice, as they're often needed and regularly forgotten!
 The same applies to cleaning wipes and hand sanitisers, which can come in handy in a pinch.